featured image

 batch.results[index] = {"images": images, "metadata": metadata}

-# Atomic increment and comparison — both under the same lock.
+# The increment and comparison must happen inside the same lock.

-# Without the lock, two threads could both read completed_count=8,
+# Without it, two threads could both read completed_count=8,

 batch.completed_count += 1